daxpatel5/cse15l-lab-reports/labreport1.md

    second line
    ```
    Working directory: `/home` but after passing the `cat` command, there seems to be *no* working directory
    Output: The terminal just prints the argument passed into it in the next line.
    Error or not: While there is no formal 'error' message in the output, the terminal merely repeats whatever is typed into it; the commands we have used thus far do not work and are repeated.

 2. Using `cat` with a path to a *directory* as an argument.
-   Code:

    ```
    [user@sahara ~]$ pwd
    /home